 We follow previous works (Lin et al., 2024), which used 1000 datapoints for hyperparameter tuning, to train our Logistic Regression Classifier and the rest of them were used for evaluation.
-As such, in Table 8 in the appendix, we show that our method is quite performant even with fewer training datapoints.
 For each of the prompt perturbations specified above, we use five generations for each perturbation for more robust evaluation.
-All results are averaged over five runs and we report stan-dard deviations rounded to three decimal places for our method.
+All results are averaged over five runs and we report standard deviations rounded to three decimal places for our method.
 We use zero-shot prompting for the datasets with context.
-For TriviaQA, Flan-ul2 and Mistral-7B-Instruct-v0.2 also worked well with zero shot prompting while Llama-2-13b chat was performant with a two-shot prompt.
+For TriviaQA, Flan-ul2, Mistral-7B-Instruct-v0.2 and GPT-4 also worked well with zero shot prompting while Llama-2-13b chat was performant with a two-shot prompt.
 For NQ, we used a five shot prompt.
-The details about the prompts used are provided in the Appendix A. We used internally hosted models to generate the responses.
-Thus, we used V100s GPUs for the feature extraction step once the responses were generated.
-The logistic regression model was trained on an intel core CPU.
+The details about the prompts used are provided in the Appendix A.